Hurricane Preparedness Tips

 - If you need to evacuate your home, turn off all utilities and disconnect appliances to reduce the chance of additional damage and electrical shock when utilities are restored.

 - Take proactive steps to protect your property from loss.
 Install storm shutters or cover windows prior to a hurricane.
 Be sure there is no loose siding on your home and no damaged or diseased trees growing over your home.
-If you install approved tie downs, shutters or other wind mitigation devices, you may be eligible for a grant of up to $2,100 reimbursement of cost.
-Call 265-4211 or 265-3703 for more info on the hurricane retrofit grant program.

 Step Two: Take an inventory of Your Property